WillKoehrsen/Data-Analysis/stocker/readme.md

 A graph of these results is also produced.
 This method is useful for choosing a proper cps in combination with the analysis graphical results.

-### Evalaute the Prophet model predictions for 2017 against real prices and compare profits
+### Evalaute the Prophet model predictions against real prices and compare profits

-`Stocker.evaluate_prediction(nshares=1000)`
+`Stocker.evaluate_prediction(start_date=None, end_date=None, nshares=1000)`

-Evalutes a trading strategy informed by the prophet model for all of 2017.
-The model is trained on 3 years of data (2014-2016) and then makes predictions for 2017.
-These predictions are then compared to the known stock price values to determine the profits (or losses) from using the prophet strategy.
+Evalutes a trading strategy informed by the prophet model for between the specified start and end date.
+The model is trained on 3 years of data prior to the test period and makes predictions for the given date range.
+The default evaluation range is the last year of the data.
+The predictions for the evaluation period are then compared to the known stock price values to determine the profits (or losses) from using the prophet strategy.
 The strategy states that for a given day, we buy a stock if the model predicts it will increase.
 If the model predicts it will decrease, we do not play the market on that day.
-Our profit, if we bought the stockfor the day is the change in the price of the stock over that day.
-Therefore, if we predict the stock will go up, we buy the stock, and the price does go up, we will make that change in price times the number of shares.
-If however the price goes down, we lose that change times the number of shares.
+Our profit, if we bought the stock, is the change in the price of the stock over that day.
+Therefore, if we predict the stock will go up and the price does go up, we will make the change in price times the number of shares.
+If the price goes down, we lose the change times the number of shares.

 Printed output is the final predicted price, the final actual price, the profit from the model strategy, and the profit from a buy and hold strategy over the